 - Added refinements include mechanisms for raising and lowering the router, a miter gauge slot, provisions for dust collection and a fence to guide the cut.

-- The fence can be as simple as a straight piece of wood clamped to the edges of the table, or as elaborate as a split-fence system that permits individual adjustment of the infeed and outfeed sides.
+- The fence can be as simple as a straight piece of wood clamped to the edges of the table.
+An elaborate split-fence system allows for individual adjustment of the infeed and outfeed sides.

 Entry-level routers accept only 1/4-inch diameter bits, while more powerful units feature an interchangeable collet that can also grip bits with a 1/2-inch diameter.

-Although bits with larger shanks cost more, their larger cross-sectional area minimizes deflection due to lateral pressure, and the increased diameter provides more clamping surface for the collet, making bit slippage less likely.
+Although bits with larger shanks are more costly, their larger cross-sectional area minimizes deflection due to lateral pressure.
+The increased diameter provides more clamping surface for the collet, making bit slippage less likely.

 - When removing large amounts of material, make multiple passes.
 Doing so will put less strain on the router and bit, plus produce a cleaner cut.